Factors of 25

 Prime Factorization of 25

-The prime factorization of 25 involves breaking it down into the product of prime numbers.
-Using division, we find that the prime factors of 25 are 5, 5.
+Prime factorization of 25 is the process of expressing it as a product of its prime numbers.
+When we repeatedly divide 25 by the smallest possible prime numbers, we get 5, 5.
 Therefore, the prime factorization of 25 is 5^2.
-Understanding prime factorization helps in finding GCF, LCM, and simplifying fractions.
+Knowing prime factors is essential for solving problems involving GCF, LCM, and simplifying fractions.

 Prime factors of 25: